Updated: June 17, 2026

 It is an end-to-end process for launching a new SaaS product that requires not only technological expertise but also the knowledge of product development.
 Here, your team has their eyes on the value of the product, rather than focusing solely on deliverables.

-The development starts with meticulous market analysis and user research.
+The process to create a SaaS product starts with meticulous market analysis and user research.
 Derived insights will allow you to ideate your product, select core features, and distill the unique value of your future product.
 From there, your development team elicits business and product requirements, plans the development process, and gets down to high-level design.
 They then develop a Minimum Marketable Product, release it into the wild, and collect feedback for further iterations.
 Post-release maintenance and support are also essential to guarantee a friction-free user experience and resilient growth.